 Occasionally, squints that have been corrected during childhood reappear in adulthood.
 New squints that affect adults may cause double vision as the brain has been trained to collect images from both eyes.

-If you develop a new squint, call us on 020 7566 2803 as soon as possible to book an appointment with one of our consultants who will carry out an examination to identify the cause.
+If you develop a new squint, call our New Patient Team on Freephone0800 3283 421 as soon as possible to book an appointment with one of our consultants who will carry out an examination to identify the cause.

 The appearance of a squint may cause a problem in adults whose squint was not treated when they were young.
 This may lead to low self esteem.

 Most adults who are concerned about the appearance of their squint can be helped by squint surgery.
 Similarly, double vision can often be improved by squint surgery.

 For eye squint (strabismus) surgery, we offer interest free payment plans for over up to ten months, subject to a credit check and terms and conditions.
 No deposit is required.
 For more information, please speak to your consultant’s practice manager prior to your consultation.